jesslilly/gravitydog/README.md

 # TODO
 1. Prioritize this list better.
+3. bugz mode indicator.
 2. Set up Adsense and Analytics.
-3. bugz mode indicator.
-4. NICE JOB! is not aligned well on mobile.
 5. sharper scaling.
 5. Preload audio (Does not work on first intro screen on iPhone)
 6. Auto tune gravity dog.